stay·manual

 The minimum useful WiFi section, in order:

-1. Network name — easy to read, one-tap copy.
+1. Network name: easy to read, one-tap copy.

-2. Password — one-tap copy, no 1/l/I/0/O.
+2. Password: one-tap copy, no 1/l/I/0/O.

 4. The router-restart instruction in one short paragraph.

-5. What to do if it's still down after the restart — usually a Call Host button that reaches whoever is on duty.
+5. What to do if it's still down after the restart: usually a Call Host button that reaches whoever is on duty.

 That's it.
-Five fields, around 80 words, copy-able password — and you've solved the single most repetitive guest question in short-term rentals.
+Five fields, around 80 words, copy-able password, and you've solved the single most repetitive guest question in short-term rentals.
 If you want the formatting done for you, staymanual's starter manual includes a pre-built WiFi section with the copy-button, the restart fallback, and Call Host wired in.
-Start free for 1 property — every feature, no card on file.
+Start free for 1 property, every feature, no card on file.

-Build yours in thirty minutes — free for one property.
+Build yours free, for one property.

 Every feature, no card on file.
 Add more properties when you’re ready.